Megalithic structures in Amapá were first reported by naturalist Emilio Goeldi – he noticed settings of upright stones in the late 19th century.

 Further away from the coast, where appear first cliffs, there is found another kind of monuments – caves with ceramic funeral urns.

 Amapán megalithic culture does not impress with the giant size of the stones but contrary to most other megalithic monuments of the world here these structures have been preserved intact.
-Here megaliths contain lots of interesting artefacts and present great value to the science.
+Here megaliths contain lots of interesting artifacts and present great value to the science.

 For the most part, Amapán megaliths are easily visible, they are located on tops of hills.
 Megaliths consist of upright or slanted granite blocks in circular arrangements.
 Some circles are small, less than 10 m in diameter – these megaliths consist of smaller stone blocks less than 1 m tall.